 Still, it’s important to supervise playtime with the dog if your kids, especially if they are too young.
 Even the most loving Great Dane can unintentionally hurt a fragile toddler.
 One simple swipe of the tail to the face and you’ll have a crying toddler.

-Even if your Dane doesn’t mean to intentionally hurt an infant or toddler, they can easily do so.
-Like we mentioned, a simple swipe of the tail to the face can immediately bring your infant into tears.
+Your Dane doesn’t mean to intentionally hurt an infant or toddler, but they can easily do so.
+And like we mentioned, a simple swipe of the tail to the face can immediately bring your infant into tears.
 It’s better to be safe than sorry.

 As for noise level, Great Danes aren’t big on barking, making them perfect for families with babies!
 It’s a big reason why they’re fantastic apartment dogs.